Enchanted Nursery Ltd

 - How are the setting's/school's/college's resources allocated and matched to children's/young people's special educational needs?

 All resources are made accessible for children in the setting at different stages with areas of learning set out within the rooms.
 The key-carer would ensure that all of the resources planned and accessible are appropriate for the child and their learning on a daily basis.
 Relevant resources that will assist in learning outcomes/objectives for the child will be used alongside the curriculum planning on a weekly basis.
-Additional SEN resources may also be loaned through some children centres and support groups, and in partnership with outside agencies any required resources can be sought and funded.
+Additional SEND resources may also be loaned through some children centres and support groups, and in partnership with outside agencies any required resources can be sought and funded.
 They can possibly also be purchased from specialised companies with any accessible funding money which may explored for the child.
 Early Years Pupil Premium will be claimed and any potential SEND funding can be claimed where accessible.

 - How is the decision made about what type and how much support my child/young person will receive?

 With the direct key-carer regularly meeting with the setting SENCo and the parent, any decision regarding the child's support will be documented and requested through firstly, the Inclusion Team, SENCo and Management team in partnership.
 All requests will be directed to the relevant professionals where needed, who will look to make the final decision of how, what and how much support is required.
 This decision could also be made within the setting in the partnership with the parent if the nursery is able to meet the request without any negative impact on the setting.
 Any referrals made by the setting to professionals, who would decide on specialist support for the child such as one-to-one support, certain funding would have to be put in place to provide such a requirement.
 Funding decisions would not be that of the setting and would usually be made through Services for Young Children.

 - How are parents involved in the setting/school/college?
 How can I be involved?